Fresno Amputation Lawyer

 In car and motorcycle accident cases, the theory of liability is predicated on negligence.
 This means you need to establish that the other driver owed you a duty, they breached that duty, the breach proximately caused your harms and losses, and you have proof of actual harms and economic damages incurred.

 I’m Ed Smith, a Fresno Amputation Lawyer.
-When someone loses a limb in a preventable accident, the damages are usually extensive and insurance companies routinely put up a fight when a claim seeks a substantial amount of damages.
-For over 30 years I have represented personal injury cases and held responsible parties accountable.
-If you or someone you love has lost a limb in a preventable accident, I can help.
-Please call me at (559) 377-7676 for compassionate advice with no obligation.
+When someone loses a limb in a preventable accident, the damages are usually extensive.
+Insurance companies routinely put up a fight when a claimant seeks a substantial amount of damages.
+Since 1982, we have represented personal injury cases and held responsible parties accountable.
+If you or someone you love has lost a limb in a preventable accident, we can help.
+Please call us at (559) 377-7676 for compassionate advice with no obligation.
 You can also contact me online here.